savoirfairelinux/monitoring-tools/doc/source/pack-linux-ntp-collectd.rst

 This pack will create services which need the following protocol :

-* UDP 25826 from monitored client to the Arbiter/Receiver Collectd moduleInstallation
+* UDP 25826 from monitored client to the Arbiter/Receiver Collectd module Installation
 ============

 Copy the pack folder in the packs folder defined in shinken.cfg (`cfg_dir=packs`)